Amateur Radio Certification Exams

 It's best to work with a partner or colleague as you prepare to write the certification exam.

 The materials presented here represent the bare minimum.
 Pointers to more detailed study guides and both in-person and online courses, can be found at Radio Amateurs of Canada - Amateur Radio Course Study Guides.
+In 2018, the University of Waterloo Amateur Radio Club produced a 65-page Basic Certificate Study Guide.
+It can be downloaded from here.

 Step 1: